 Eric.
 L Robinson has served as a director of our company since July 2015.
 Mr. Robinson spent fourteen years in private practice as a corporate attorney, including eleven years as a partner in the Salt Lake City, Utah law firm of Blackburn & Stoll, LC.
 Mr. Robinson's law practice focused on securities, corporate and other business transactions.
-Mr. Robinson has been principally employed as General Counsel, Chief Financial Officer and director of MicroPower Global Limited, a development stage company in the semiconductor business since 2009.
-Mr. Robinson also maintains a small law practice.
+Since 2009, Mr. Robinson has been principally employed by MicroPower Global Limited, a company in the semiconductor business.
+At MicroPower, Mr. Robinson has acted as General Counsel, Chief Financial Officer and a director.
+Mr. Robinson also maintains a small law practice and serves as counsel to a number of companies in the fields of genetics, regenerative medicine, transportation and commercial construction.
 He also served as General Counsel, Chief Financial Officer and a director to a genetic research company from 2008 until 2015.
 Mr. Robinson previously acted as General Counsel and Chief Financial Officer to a commercial construction company from 2007 until 2008 which had revenues in excess of \$100 million during his tenure.
-His legal practice includes working with companies in connection with public and private offerings of securities, corporate partnering, mergers and acquisitions, licensing and technology transfer and compensation planning.
-He graduated from the University of Utah with honors with a B.S. degree in accounting and he subsequently passed the CPA exam (unlicensed).
-He graduated from Vanderbilt University with a J.D. where he graduated Order of the Coif and acted as a Managing Editor of the Law Review.
-Mr. Robinson has previously served as corporate and securities legal counsel to the Company and the Company's largest shareholder, E. Dallin Bagley.
-In light of Mr. Robinson's legal and financial background, the Board has concluded that Mr. Robinson should continue to serve as a director.
+Mr. Robinson previously served as chief financial officer, in-house counsel, secretary and treasurer of ActiveCare, Inc. from July 2016 until his voluntary resignation in June 2017, and subsequent to Mr. Robinson's departure, ActiveCare filed a voluntary bankruptcy petition under Chapter 11 of the U.S. Bankruptcy Code on July 15, 2018.
+His legal practice includes working with companies in connection with public and private offerings of securities, corporate partnering, mergers and acquisitions, licensing technology transfer, contracts and construction.
+He graduated from the University with a J.D. where he graduated Order of the Coif and acted as a Managing Editor of the Law Review.
+Mr. Robinson has previously served as corporate and securities legal counsel to the Company's largest shareholder, E. Dallin Bagley.
+In light of Mr. Robinson's legal and financial background, the Board has concluded that Mr. Robinson should continue to serve as a direct